-In 2018 we celebrate our 170th anniversary, but we’re not just any old building society.
-We are the oldest surviving building society in the world.
-On top of that, today, we are the only Scottish building society.
+We are the oldest remaining building society in the world.
 We’re a mutual society and proud to have maintained that status because it embodies one of our founding principles of being a member owned organisation.

 Scotland and the World in